yashrajput0811/CST8913/LAB4/lab report.md

 ## Key Components

-- **Multi-Region VM Replication**: The two VMs, WebServerVM (frontend) and SQLVM (backend), will be replicated in two or more cloud regional zones.
+- **Multi-Region VM Replication**: The two VMs, WebServerVM (frontend) and SQLVM (backend), shall be replicated in two or more cloud regional zones encompassing the cloud VMs.

-- **Load Balancers**: Global load balancers will direct traffic to the nearest healthy region, ensuring balanced traffic distribution across regions.
+- **Load Balancers**: Global load balancers will point the traffic towards the healthy nearest region and therefore traffic will be evenly spread across various regions.

-- **Automatic Failover**: In case of regional failure, WebServerVMs and SQLVM will fail over to the other active region.
-SQLVM in the secondary region will assume the role of the backend if the primary region fails.
+- **Automatic Failover**: In case of regional failure, WebServerVMs and SQLVM will be failed over to the other active region.
+In case the primary region fails, it will be assumed by the SQLVM of region 2 that there is only SQL backend.

-- **Database Replication**: SQLVM will use asynchronous replication between the primary and secondary regions.
-In case of failover, minimal data loss will occur due to the asynchronous replication.
+- **Database Replication**: SQLVM shall perform asynchronous replication between primary and secondary regions.
+However, as elegant as it sounds, in case any fail over, there will be loss of data due to asynchronous replication.

 ## Architecture Assumptions

-- **Global Load Balancer**: This device is positioned above both regions and connects multiple client edges.
-It routes traffic based on geographical distance and region health.
-If Region A fails, Region B will take over the traffic, minimizing downtime.
+- **Global Load Balancer**: This device is placed above both regions and connects a number of client edges.
+This device allows for cutting traffic by region with respect to geographical distance and region health.
+In case Region A stops functioning, Region B will take over the traffic and therefore avoid any service downtime.

-- **WebServerVM Replication**: The static content of the application will be mounted on WebServerVM instances in both Region A and Region B. Load balancers will distribute traffic to healthy instances, and static content will be synchronized between the regions.
+- **WebServerVM Replication**: Application static content will be mounted onto WebServerVM instances located in Region A and in Region B as well.

 - **SQLVM Replication and Failover**: The SQLVM A (primary) database will be asynchronously replicated with SQLVM B (secondary).
 If Region A fails, SQLVM B will be promoted to primary, ensuring access to the latest data with minimal loss.